mgdesaix/mignette/README.md

 within the DOE project on migratory species connectivity and network models**

+The sooner we get a decided upon name, the less work it will be for me in the future to switch this project over!

 The goal of MuSpTest is to streamline the process for researchers to develop connectivity models for migratory species.
 Right now the focus is on implementation for the focal bird species of our group, using